Professional Master Courses

 Coordinator: Alessandra Capuano

-EMJMD ALA is an international and interdisciplinary joint 2nd-level Erasmus (Professional) Master Course in Architecture, Landscape and Archaeology that aims to promote archaeological.
+EMJMD ALA is an international and interdisciplinary joint 2nd-level Erasmus (Professional) Master Course in Architecture, Landscape and Archaeology that aims to promote archaeology.
 The three partner countries - Italy, Greece, Portugal - represent academic and professional excellence in the fields of architecture, landscape and archaeology both at the European and global level.
 The course provides advanced education and traineeship in the heritage sector, promoting innovative cooperation among different professions.

 Students need to be fluent in English